storybookjs/react-native/docs/src/pages/basics/writing-stories/index.md

 Stories are loaded in the `.storybook/config.js` file.

 The most convenient way to load stories is by filename.
-For example, if you stories files are located in the `src/components` directory, you can use the following snippet:
+For example, if your stories files are located in the `src/components` directory, you can use the following snippet:

 ```js
 import { configure } from '@storybook/react';